Who was London attacker Khuram Butt?

 In the years after 9/11 the group operated under a variety of guises including Shariah4UK and Muslims against Crusades.
 Plots involving the group's followers include an attack on a Tel Aviv nightclub in 2003, an al Qaeda orchestrated plot to bomb the United Kingdom with fertilizer bombs in 2004, a plot to bomb a territorial army center in Luton in 2012 and the murder of British soldier Lee Rigby in east London in 2013.

-More recently, Brusthom Ziamani, a south London teenager brainwashed by al-Mujahiroun, was convicted in 2015 of plotting to behead a British soldier.
+More recently, Brusthom Ziamani, a south London teenager brainwashed by al-Muhajiroun, was convicted in 2015 of plotting to behead a British soldier.

+The identification of Butt as one of the attackers raised many questions about what British authorities knew about him and when.
+Mohammed Shafiq, chief executive of the Ramadhan Foundation, said that after confronting Anjem Choudary for his support for terrorism near the Houses of Parliament a day after Lee Rigby's killing he was called a "traitor" by the future London attacker, Butt.

+"Many of us in the British Muslim community have been demanding action against these extremists to no avail.
+I am not surprised that Khuram Butt carried out the terrorist attack and there are serious questions for the authorities," Shafiq stated.